HSC Ancient History · Year 12

 HSC Ancient History Core: Cities of Vesuvius — Flashcards & Quiz

-The Cities of Vesuvius core study examines Pompeii and Herculaneum before, during and after the eruption of Mount Vesuvius in AD 79.
-These flashcards cover the layout and streetscapes of both cities, evidence for daily life including food, occupations and social structure, religious practices, leisure activities such as the amphitheatre and baths, and the impact and methods of preservation.
-Every card is aligned to the NESA HSC Ancient History syllabus so you revise exactly what examiners test.
+The Cities of Vesuvius core study is the compulsory 25-mark section of the HSC Ancient History external exam, examining Pompeii and Herculaneum before, during and after the eruption of Mount Vesuvius in AD 79.
+These 20 free flashcards and 20 true/false quiz questions cover the geographical and physical environment, layout and streetscapes of both cities, evidence for daily life including food, occupations, trade and social structure, religious practices (household lararia, state temples, mystery cults), leisure activities such as the amphitheatre, theatres and thermae, the eruption sequence and its preservation effects, and the history of excavation from the Bourbons to the Great Pompeii Project.
+Every card is aligned to the NESA HSC Ancient History syllabus and builds the source-analysis vocabulary — provenance, reliability, usefulness, perspective — that Band 6 responses apply explicitly.
+Use spaced repetition with this set to lock in named evidence (Villa of the Mysteries, House of the Vettii, Suburban Baths, fornici) before the trial and HSC external examinations.

 Sample Flashcards